Kulshresthao/Excel-Project/README.md

 # Tools
 Microsoft excel
 DAX Function
-# Business Insights For CLients:
+# Business Insights For Clients:
 Women are around 65% more likely than men to purchase.
 The top three states are UP, Karnataka, and Maharashtra.
 The adult age group (ages 39–49) can contribute up to 50%.